kkinnebrew/clementine/README.md

 Many of the features of OrangeUI are stable, however the framework is still in active development and things are bound to change.
 Try it out on a project and contribute or report bugs [here].

+View the full [API Docs] here.
+Documentation is currently valid for prereleasef0.6.0.

 ## Why choose OrangeUI?

 OrangeUI is a rapid development javascript framework for soundly built web applications.
 It is meant as a tool to develop highly interactive, maintainable applications in the browser, giving the developer a pattern for organizing their interaction logic, views, and styles into a library of modular, decoupled components.
 OrangeUI provides the following: